American Black Duck

-Also known as longleaf pondweed, American pondweed is a rooted, perennial herb that has both submerged and floating leaves.
+Also known as longleaf pondweed, American pondweed is considered a nuiance species.
+It is a rooted, perennial herb that has both submerged and floating leaves.

 Arrow arum is a native perennial plant with large, arrowhead-shaped leaves.
 It grows in shallow, tidal fresh waters throughout the Chesapeake Bay region.

 Atlantic Ribbed Mussel

 The Atlantic ribbed mussel is a bivalve with dark, ribbed shells.
 It is found in low marshes and mud flats throughout the middle and lower Chesapeake Bay.

 The Atlantic white cedar is a tall evergreen tree with scaly, fan-shaped foliage and a cone-like shape.
 It grows in swamps, marshes and other wet areas near the coast in Delaware, Maryland and Virginia.